wordpress/Search Settings

 1. Increase cache duration

-3. Review Status page for API connectivity
+3. Check Status page for API connectivity issues

 Wrong results appearing

-1. Re-sync affected content types
+1. Re-sync affected content types in Knowledge

-2. Check product/post descriptions are accurate
+2. Check that product/post descriptions are accurate and descriptive

 Next Steps